eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 :::note

-It might be the case, not all of these steps are needed on your machine.
+It might be the case, that not all of these steps are needed on your machine.

 :::